CERT-Polska/mwdb-core/docs/user-guide/4-Storing-blobs.rst

 4. Storing human-readable data (blobs)
 ======================================

-Blob object is represantation of unstructured, human-readable (text) data.
+Blob object is a represantation of unstructured, human-readable (text) data.
 Simply everything that is non-binary and unparsed.

 .. image:: ../_static/QkOPEFj.png